Fang-Haoshu/Small-C-compiler/README.md

 # Small-C-compiler
 This is the project of course CS308, compiler principle, in SJTU

-There are two parts of it.
-The first part translate Small-C into a parse tree.
-This part is in the file tree.c
+####lex.l yacc.y main.h
+These three programs can read Small-C source code, return tokens and build a parse tree together.
+####tree.c
+This program is used to print the parse tree that has been built.
+####IR.c

-The second part translate the parse tree into intermediate code.
-This part is in the file IR.c The intermediate code can be translated by LLVM.
+This program can translate the parse tree into intermediate code.
+The intermediate code can be translated by LLVM.

-How to use it:
+##How to use it:

-1. cd to this directory

-2. make
+There is a Makefile in this project.
+So you can just make it and run.

-3. ./a.out "your source file"
+./a.out "your source file"

-You can use the testcases to test this program.
+####You can use the testcases to test this program.